 Chances are, you’ve practiced negotiation in business at one point or another.
 A Negotiation Briefings reader asked if if it was possible to have a negotiation without a best alternative to a negotiated agreement, or BATNA.
-PON faculty members and negotiation researcher David Lax, Managing Partner at Lax Sebenius and Program on Negotiation faculty member responds in this January 2008 article of “Dear Negotiation Coach,” first published in the monthly newsletter, Negotiation Briefings.
+PON faculty members and negotiation researcher David Lax, Managing Partner at Lax Sebenius and Program on Negotiation faculty member, responds in this January 2008 article of “Dear Negotiation Coach,” first published in the monthly newsletter, Negotiation Briefings.

 How to Negotiate with Sole Suppliers